 Nowadays, people due to panic situations are stocking more things like masks, toilet papers, hand sanitizers, and other household goods.
 We call this panic buying.
 Customer demand has increased and to keep up with that they are ordering online.
 As a result, the price of items is increased and selling things without discounts.
 People respond to this in different ways and tend to buy something in large quantities.

 The panic buying is due to people who are hearing uncertain and contradictory information from different sources and advice from multiple people.
 Therefore, panic buying results in a crowd mentality.
-Watching these people buying more stuff validates the decision to stock up goods.
+Watching these people buy more stuff validates the decision to stock up goods.
 It’s like a race where no one wants to be left behind and end up buying unnecessary things.